ptle/MC/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Api to get showtimes
+1. Customizing tabbar and navbar
-2. Change from table to collectionview
+2. Change from table to collectionview with button using appdelegate methods

 ## Video Walkthrough